 ◥ University. {q} PhD. ⏫ THEMES. ⏫ AI. ⚫ UK. ⚫ England. ⬤ London.
 Artificial intelligence.
 Intelligence of machines Artificial intelligence (AI) is the capability of computational systems to perform tasks typically associated with human intelligence, such as learning, reasoning, problem-solving, perception, and decision-making.
-It is a field of research in computer science that develops and studies methods and software that enable machines to perceive their environment and use learning and intelligence to take actions that maximize their chances of achieving defined goals.
+It is a field of research in engineering, mathematics and computer science that develops and studies methods and software that enable machines to perceive their environment and use learning and intelligence to take actions that maximize their chances of achieving defined goals.

 Larry Ellison.
 American businessman and entrepreneur (born 1944) Lawrence Joseph Ellison (born August 17, 1944) is an American businessman and entrepreneur who co-founded software company Oracle Corporation.
 He was Oracle's chief executive officer from 1977 to 2014 and is now its chief technology officer and executive chairman.
 As of November 13, 2024, he is the third-wealthiest person in the world, according to Bloomberg Billionaires Index, with an estimated net worth of US$208 billion,[2] and the second-wealthiest in the world according to Forbes, with an estimated net worth of $237 billion.[3]
 Ellison is also known for his ownership of 98% of Lānaʻi, the sixth-largest island in the Hawaiian Islands.[4]
 Early life and education [edit] Ellison was born on August 17, 1944, in New York City to Florence Spellman, an unwed Jewish mother.[5][6][7]
 His biological father was an Italian-American United States Army Air Corps pilot.